Lidar: Classification

-Full-waveform lidar

 Airborne lidar systems were traditionally able to acquire only a few peak returns, while more recent systems acquire and digitize the entire reflected signal.
 Scientists analysed the waveform signal for extracting peak returns using Gaussian decomposition.
 Zhuang et al, 2017 used this approach for estimating aboveground biomass.
 Handling the huge amounts of full-waveform data is difficult.
 Therefore, Gaussian decomposition of the waveforms is effective, since it reduces the data and is supported by existing workflows that support interpretation of 3-D point clouds.
 Recent studies investigated voxelisation.
 The intensities of the waveform samples are inserted into a voxelised space (3-D grayscale image) building up a 3-D representation of the scanned area.
 Related metrics and information can then be extracted from that voxelised space.
 Structural information can be extracted using 3-D metrics from local areas and there is a case study that used the voxelisation approach for detecting dead standing Eucalypt trees in Australia.

-Terrestrial

 Terrestrial applications of lidar (also terrestrial laser scanning) happen on the Earth's surface and can be either stationary or mobile.
 Stationary terrestrial scanning is most common as a survey method, for example in conventional topography, monitoring, cultural heritage documentation and forensics.
 The 3-D point clouds acquired from these types of scanners can be matched with digital images taken of the scanned area from the scanner's location to create realistic looking 3-D models in a relatively short time when compared to other technologies.
 Each point in the point cloud is given the colour of the pixel from the image taken at the same location and direction as the laser beam that created the point.